 Engine 11 was a segregated firehouse in the Philadelphia Fire Department from 1919 - 1952.
 If you were an African-American who joined the fire depatment during that time period you were sent to one of two places either Engine 11 or Fire Boat 1. philastories has collected the stories of the five surviving retired fireman who were assigned to Engine 11: Lloyd Ama, Clarence Brogden, Waldo Gentry, Walter Lindsay, and Alfred Ward.

 Abington Friends Meeting

 Abington Friends Meeting is located in Jenkintown, PA.
-We are collecting the stories of anyone from the Meeting who is interested in telling them.
+I record the stories of anyone from the Meeting who is interested in telling them.
 We hope others will duplcate this effort at their church, synagogue, mosque, neighborhood, community center, etc., as a means for storing the memories of its participants.

-Two, we are recording more extensive stories of slavery and posting them on philastories.
-We want to talk with people who have knowledge of these locations and record their stories.
-An example would be the stories we have collected from Phillip Seitz about the Chew family's slave holdings.
-In addition, we very much want people to tell the stories about slavery that have been handed down to them over the years.
+Two, I am recording more extensive stories of slavery and posting them on philastories.
+I want to talk with people who have knowledge of these locations and record their stories.
+An example would be the stories we have collected from Phillip Seitz about the Chew family slave holdings.